rithikha/EQTY-DeAI/prototypes/scraper-agent/README.md

 ### 6. Optional cleanup
 The local integrity store is wiped after the manifest is created, so each run stays clean and reproducible.

+This pattern can be extended to support batch runs, longer input models, document classification/versioning, workflows, etc. Every output can be backed by cryptographically signed, queryable provenance.

 ---
 ## Lineage Explorer Visualization

 ---

-This pattern can be extended to support batch runs, longer input models, document classification, or regulatory workflows.
-Every output can be backed by cryptographically signed, queryable provenance.